Reproductive Medicine and Assisted Reproduction

 G

-Geri: state-of-the-art incubator with integrated time-lapse function.
+Geri: state-of-the-art incubator with integrated time-lapse functionality.

 GIFT: transfer of gametes (sex cells) into the tubes.

-Ectopic pregnancy: implantation of the embryo outside the uterus.
+Ectopic Pregnancy: implantation of the embryo outside the uterus.

 I

-Hyperstimulation: excessive stimulation of the ovarian function.
+Ovarian Hyperstimulation: excessive stimulation of ovarian function.

 L

-Seminal fluid: fluid composed of seminal plasma (produced by the prostate) and sperm.
+Semen: liquid composed of seminal plasma (produced by the prostate) and sperm.

 M